-- 1. Driving a car and parking on school property is a privilege that must be earned and maintained by Seniors ONLY. - 2.
-Freshmen, sophomores, and juniors are not permitted to drive to school, regardless of their age. - 3.
+- 1. Driving a car and parking on school property is a privilege that must be earned and maintained by those who are registered only. - 2.
+Freshmen, sophomores, are not permitted to drive to school, regardless of their age.
+Juniors please reference Junior parking process. - 3.
 Students who have obligations or are on the Disciplinary Probation List are NOT eligible for a parking permit until all obligations have been met, and the student is removed from the Disciplinary Probation List.
 Students who are on disciplinary probation may not drive to school.
 Students who remain on disciplinary probation for more than two weeks may have all driving privileges revoked.

-ONLY Seniors in good standing may apply for a parking permit.
+ONLY Students in good standing may apply for a parking permit.